victorrgez/terraform/README.md

 - [X] How to use conditionals
 - [X] Use variable as list (for example subnet ips) and decide which one you want to assign
 - [X] Create BigQuery Dataset/Tables
+- [X] Import CSV data into GCS with Terraform
+- [X] Create load jobs to BigQuery and make sure they don't repeat each time
 - [X] ....